A look at the different factors affecting the price of oil in both short term and long.

 - Oil is the most commonly traded commodity.
 The price of oil is highly volatile reflecting short term shifts in demand.

 - If the global economy, fell into a double dip recession then we would see a fall in demand for oil and therefore its price would decrease.
-As the articles suggest, the fear is that a Euro debt crisis could lead to a prolonged recession in not just Europe, but other countries; this would cause significant fall in demand for oil.
+As the articles suggest, the fear is that a Euro debt crisis could lead to a prolonged recession in not just Europe, but other countries; this would cause a significant fall in demand for oil.

 - However, when the global economy recovers, you would expect a reversal of this trend, and we would expect to see a sharp increase in demand for oil pushing prices higher.

 - OPEC has some ability to influence prices by setting output quotas.
-Certainly if Saudi Arabia decided to significantly increase supply, we would expect oil prices to fall.
+Certainly, if Saudi Arabia decided to significantly increase supply, we would expect oil prices to fall.
 However, the impact of OPEC has declined since the 1970s, when they were able to treble prices in a few months.

 Inelastic Supply and Price of Oil